AidanYok/CANSifter/README.md

 Things to do about this:
   -currently the output signals and messsages do not spefiy which log they are missing from -Add UI at somepoint?
+  -Add a function to sift through to find signals that have differing values at a specified period of time.
+This would greatly help with vehicle debugging.
+Make sure to exclude Checksums and protection values in most cases